 Day 04: Wangdue / Gangtey – Thimphu

-After breakfast a drive will take us to Lobesa and visit Chhimi Lhakhang, the walk through the rice terraced fields for the visit to Chhimi Lhakhang.
+After breakfast, a drive will take us to Lobesa and visit Chhimi Lhakhang, the walk through the rice terraced fields for the visit to Chhimi Lhakhang.
 After the visit drive over Docho-la pass (3050m) and lunch served at a restaurant In Thimphu.
-After lunch visit the Bhutanese Handmade paper factor.
+After lunch visits the Bhutanese Handmade paper factor.
 Evening walk around the beautiful valley of Thimphu.
 Dinner and overnight at hotel.

 Day 05: Thimphu – Paro

 In the morning drive to Paro valley to visit the ruins of the Drukgyal Dzong 16 km up the valley.
-Built in 1647 by the great Shabdrung Ngawang Namgyal, father and unifier of medieval Bhutan, the dzong was destroyed by accidental fire and left in ruins as an evocative reminder of the great victories it was built to commemorate.
+Built-in 1647 by the great Shabdrung Ngawang Namgyal, father, and unifier of medieval Bhutan, the dzong was destroyed by accidental fire and left in ruins as an evocative reminder of the great victories it was built to commemorate.
 Explore the ramparts and on a clear day experience an unforgettable view of Mt.
 Jhomolhari (7,314 m) and then drive to Satsam Chorten to hike to Paro Taktsang, the hike up to the Taktsang monastery (Tiger’s nest).
 The hike up to the cafeteria will take around one and half hour.
-At the viewpoint enjoy the stunning view of the monastery, where Guru Padmasambhava landed on the back of a tigeress in the 8th century.
+At the view point enjoy the stunning view of the monastery, where Guru Padmasambhava landed on the back of a tigress in the 8th century.
 We then walk back to the road point and then drive your way back to visit Kyichu Lhakhang, one of the oldest temples in Bhutan.
 Lunch served at a restaurant in Paro.
-After lunch drive to visit Ta dzong, an ancient watchtower, which now houses the National Museum.
-Below the museum is the Paro Rimpung Dzong, the centre of civil and religious authority in this valley.
+After lunch drive to visit Ta Dzong, an ancient watchtower, which now houses the National Museum.
+Below the museum is the Paro Rimpung Dzong, the center of civil and religious authority in this valley.
 A short walk takes you to the base of the dzong and across a traditional cantilevered, covered bridge.
 A short distance further is one of the innumerable archery grounds.
 (Archery is the national sport of Bhutan).
 If we are lucky, we may catch a match in action.
-Evening ends with a walk through Paro’s main shopping district.
+The evening ends with a walk through Paro’s main shopping district.
 Dinner in the evening and stay overnight at hotel.

 Day 06: Paro – Phuntsholing

-Morning after breakfast drive to Phuntsholing enroute visit Tachooling Monastery.
+The morning after breakfast drive to Phuntsholing en route visit Tachooling Monastery.
 Lunch at Chukha.
 Before reaching to Phuntsholing town visit Kharbandi monastery built by queen mother in 1970.
-Dinner and over night at hotel in Phuntsholing.
+Dinner and overnight at hotel in Phuntsholing.